 Whether you’re looking for a mall or a more traditional outdoor market, Colombia has it all.
 Located in one of Bogota’s more upscale neighborhoods, Centro Comercial Andino offers entertainment for all ages including games, food, and over 230 shops spread over 4 floors.
 For a more authentic scene, Mercado de Pulgas San Alejo is the perfect place to go on a Sunday.
 Here, you can find anything from vintage clothing to authentic Colombian vinyl records and everything in between.
 For a fun and authentic food-focused experience, go grocery shopping with the locals at Paloquemao Market in Bogota; this market displays a tremendous amount of fresh and colorful foods, and is truly a treat for the senses.

 Since you can check car seats and strollers for free on most major airlines, traveling with small children is essentially worry-free.
-Many Colombian bus lines, however, ask that you book your child their own ticket—so make sure to check with your local travel planner of choice if you plan to travel Colombia by bus!
+Many Colombian bus lines, however, ask that you book your child their own ticket—so make sure to check with your local travel planner of choice if you plan to Colombia by bus!

 Although taxis are everywhere in Colombia, they can be a bit of an adventure.
 So, for a more reliable way to get around, stick with Uber.
-Not only is Uber safe and dependable, it also eliminates the need to exchange currency first hand—so no local currency, no problem!
+Not only is Uber safe and dependable it also eliminates the need to exchange currency first hand—so no local currency, no problem!

 There’s no such thing as a bad meal in Colombia; the food is excellent and beloved by families of every taste.
 Some of the most popular Colombian dishes include arepa—a delicious cornmeal pancake, hearty soups like —made with chicken and potatoes and topped with avocado, and traditional churros which are often enjoyed for breakfast!
 You can’t go wrong with Colombian fare, and even the pickiest palates will find something to enjoy.

 Should you experience any unpleasantness while exploring Colombia, here are some numbers to call for assistance!